-The majority of asanas strike a balance between strength and flexibility, however there are a select few that will most effectively develop your flexibility.
-So that you can concentrate on resting, breathing, and relaxing into the stretch, these poses only need minimal effort.
-Each week, begin with just a couple of these positions until you are at ease enough to add more.
+The majority of yoga poses [asanas] strike a balance between strength and flexibility, however there are a select few that will most effectively develop your flexibility.
+So that you can concentrate on resting, breathing, and relaxing into the stretch, these yoga poses only need minimal effort.
+Each week, begin with just a couple of these yoga poses until you are at ease enough to add more.

-Before reading, Watch this video by Yogi Poser demonstrating the poses in detail.
+Before reading, Watch this video by Yogi Poser demonstrating the yoga poses in detail.

 Bound Angle pose